 Enter Bird's Name in Search Box:

 There are two species of gnatcatchers found in Cuba, the Cuban Gnatcatcher being the most common.
-This member of the gnatcatcher family is found throughout the Island.
-The Blue-gray Gnatcatcher, who habitat covers a large area of North America, is the 2nd gnatcatcher..
+This member of the gnatcatcher family is found throughout the Cuban island.
+The Blue-gray Gnatcatcher whose habitat covers a large area of North America, is the 2nd gnatcatcher.

-Gnatcatchers behave in somewhat the same manner as warblers and can be seen flitting from leaf to leaf and hopping from branch to branch seeking insects.
-These small mostly gray birds are always quite active, although the Blue-gray Gnatcatcher is less coloured.
+The gnatcatchers behave in somewhat the same manner as warblers and can be seen flitting from leaf to leaf and hopping from branch to branch seeking insects.
+These small mostly gray birds are always quite active although the Blue-gray Gnatcatcher is less coloured.